AmithBV0606/Cohort-2/Week-15/15.2-Docker-2/README.md

 1. Clone the repo - https://github.com/100xdevs-cohort-2/week-15-live-2.2

-2. Then open the command prompt
+2. Then open the command prompt.

 3. Create a network
 ```bash